Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Proof of Proposition

+For \eqref{eq:MAP_MLE}, the argument is straightforward.
+Since the prior density $\Lambda(g)$ is bounded below by some positive constant, the term $\log(\mathrm{d}\Lambda(g))$ becomes negligible as $\sigma \to 0$ compared to the other term.
+Consequently, the MAP estimator converges to the MLE in this limit.

-To prove the proposition, we apply the following known theorem \cite[Theorem 5.10]{robert1999monte}: \begin{thm} Consider $h$ a real-values function defined on a closed and bounded set, $\Theta$, of $\mathbb{R}^p$.
+For \eqref{eq:MMSE_MLE}, we apply the following theorem \cite[Corollary 5.11]{robert1999monte}: \begin{thm} Consider $h$ a real-valued function defined on a closed and bounded set $\Theta$, of $\mathbb{R}^p$.
+Let $\pi$ be a positive density on $\Theta$.
 If there exists a unique solution $\theta^{*}$ satisfying

 then